Legend-of-Dragoon-Modding/sc-dragoon-modifier/mods/dramod-readme.txt

 *************
 ***Haschel***
 *************
-Haschel's mechanic called Thunder Charge and Spark Charge.
+Haschel's mechanic called Thunder Charge and Charge Charge.
 Thunder Charge can be applied to enemies.
-Spark Charge is used to gather Thunder Charges and apply them to the next enemy that is hit.
+Static Charge is used to gather Thunder Charges and apply them to the next enemy that is hit.
 Each time a thunder based magic attack is used a Thunder Charge is applied to an enemy.
 When an enemy has gained 10 Thunder Charges Haschel can deal massive damage when targetting them Dragoon Spark Net and lose all Thunder Charges on that specific enemy.
     When an enemy is targetted this way that enemy can't gain Thunder Charges for 5 of their turns.